cobaltorum/cobaltorum/README.md

 TypeScript & OSS fanatic.
-I build whatever sounds like a good idea at 3 AM.
-Mostly tools no one asked for, side projects I’ll never finish, or frameworks that already exist (but mine has a supposedly cooler name).
-My stack consists of basically anything that lets me overengineer a todo app.

-Also, I love going to coffee shops and pretend I’m being productive.
+I mostly build tools no one asked for, start side projects I’ll never finish, or reinvent frameworks that already exist (but with a cooler name).
+I also love going to coffee shops and pretending I’m being productive.